openharmony/docs/en/application-dev/media/audio-playback.md

 ## How to Develop

-For details about the APIs used for audio playback, see [AudioPlayer in the Media API](../reference/apis/js-apis-media.md).
+For details about the APIs, see [AudioPlayer in the Media API](../reference/apis/js-apis-media.md).

 ### Full-Process Scenario